Details

 Ember and Backburn Showings

-• The Ember showing has an east-west strike of 240 m and a width of 65 m;
+• Ember has an east-west strike of 240 m and a width of 65 m;

-• Drilling at Ember (2 holes) encountered massive to locally brecciated and stockwork veins down to a depth of 45 m;
+• historic drilling at Ember (2 holes) encountered massive to locally brecciated and stockwork veins down to a depth of 45 m;

-• Backburn has been tested by 4 drill holes which tested beneath a prominent soil anomaly (313.24 ppb Au over 20 m) and two occurrences of quartz stockwork veins and silica-carbonate alteration (1.52 g/t Au over 10 m).
-Drilling encountered narrow zones representing weakly to moderately silica, carbonate, and/or chlorite alteration;
+• Backburn consists of a prominent soil anomaly (313.24 ppb Au over 20 m) and two occurrences of quartz stockwork veins and silica-carbonate alteration (1.52 g/t Au over 10 m)

 Sign up for the latest news and updates